Hot Lessons

 - Phonemic transcription

-- Gender of nouns in English language
+- Classification of English vowel

-- Function of intonation in English
+- Classification of homonyms in English

 {"ticker_effect":"slide-v","autoplay":"true","speed":3000,"font_style":"normal"}